Copyfraud: Restricting use with licenses

 Companies that sell public domain material under false claims of copyright often require the buyer to agree to a contract commonly referred to as a license.
 Many such licenses for material bought online require a buyer to click a button to "accept" their terms before they can access the material.
 Book publishers, both hard copy and e-books, sometimes include a license-like statement in compilations of public domain material purporting to restrict how the buyer can use the printed material.
 For instance, Dover Publications, which publishes collections of public domain clip art, often includes statements purporting to limit how the illustrations can be used.
 Fishman states that while the seller cannot sue successfully for copyright infringement under federal law, they can sue for breach of contract under the license.

 Public domain photos by Walker Evans and Dorothea Lange, available for unrestricted downloads from the Library of Congress, are also available from Getty Images after agreeing to their terms and paying license fees of up to $5,000 for a six-month term.
 When photographer Carol M. Highsmith sued Getty Images for asserting they owned copyrights to photos she donated to the public domain, Getty admitted that her images were in the public domain, but said it nonetheless had a right to charge a fee for distributing the material, since "Distributing and providing access to public domain content is different from asserting ownership of it".
 (Note: Alamy, another defendant in the Highsmith case, asserted, "Publishers and others rely on Alamy and its competitors as sources of historical, archival and culturally relevant material, and for the service of providing easy searching and access to a broad range of subjects.
 For example, one of the most published images, and one in the public domain, Dorothy Lange's Migrant Mother, is available on Alamy from a number of historical collections.
 In this regard Alamy is merely a modern entrant into a long industry tradition of preserving, cataloging and distributing important historical and archival images.")

-Fishman believes that because US federal law preempts state law when it conflicts with federal law, that such copyright-like licenses should be unenforceable.
-However, the first two cases dealing with violations of such licenses decided that the licenses were enforceable, despite the fact that the material used was in the public domain: see ProCD, Inc. v.
+Fishman believes that because US federal law preempts state law when it conflicts with federal law, such copyright-like licenses should be unenforceable.
+However, the first two cases dealing with violations of such licenses decided that the licenses were enforceable, even though the material used was in the public domain: see ProCD, Inc. v.
 Zeidenberg (1996) and Matthew Bender v.
 Jurisline (2000).